 - Technical interview;

 Will go a long way to ensuring that you hire people that you both:

 - Are technically capable;

-A number of businesses we work with will have a very quick screening test where each candidate will answer 3 or 4 technical questions prior to attending an interview.
+Many businesses we work with will have a rapid screening test where each candidate will answer 3 or 4 technical questions before attending an interview.